 The hosts file will be edited to block certain hostnames (like advertising/malicious hosts), or used for web development purposes, i.e. to redirect domains to local addresses.

-To access the hosts file in Windows XP, Vista, 7, 8x, 10 you have to use the following command in the Run Line to open the file with notepad.
+To access the host file in Windows XP, Vista, 7, 8x, 10 you have to use the following command in the Run Line to open the file with notepad.

 STEP 1: Press Windows + R keys to Run Line.

-STEP 2: Copy the below mentioned command and paste into the Run Line.
+STEP 2: Copy the below-mentioned command and paste it into the Run Line.

-STEP 3: When notepad is open you can edit the hosts file.
+STEP 3: When notepad is open you can edit the host file.

 For example, we will block Facebook.
 To block Facebook just enter following the line after the # mark in the hosts file.

-STEP 4: Now you have edited your Hosts file and save it.
+STEP 4: Now that you have edited your Hosts file, save it.

 STEP 5: Now observe if we try to reach Facebook in IE browser we can’t get to the page.